Aceinna/docs_openrtk/tutorial/CAN/CAN_J1939_SetCommandMessages.rst

 .. note::

-    Provided PS values for all but the "Set Bank of PS Numbers for Bank0/Bank1" Set Commands can be changed by the "Set Bank of PS Numbers for Bank0/Bank1" message  The given values are the pre-defined values.
+    Provided PS values for all but the "Set Bank of PS Numbers for Bank0/Bank1" Set Commands can be changed by the the commands "Set Bank of PS Numbers" (see below).
+Updated values can be saved in nonvolatile memory ond will be active upon following system restart/power-up.
+Provided in the table PS values are default values.

-*Save Configuration*
+**Save Configuration**

     The next table provides the descriptions of the payload fields of the command and response messages.